choiks14-blog/dev-en/_posts/2024-11-25-What-is-Elixr-and-where-is-it-used.md

 Conclusion.
 --.

 Elixir is characterized by concurrency, scalability, and fault tolerance.
 Its lightweight processes and inter-process message passing allow millions of processes to run concurrently on a single machine.
 It also has a supervisor-based partial restart mechanism to increase system reliability.
-2 The functional programming paradigm allows you to write concise and declarative code, which is also suitable for parallel computation.
+The functional programming paradigm allows you to write concise and declarative code, which is also suitable for parallel computation.

-With these features, Elixir is utilized in a variety of fields, including web development, real-time data streaming, embedded systems, IoT, and more.
+As a result of these features, Elixir is used in a variety of fields, including web development, real-time data streaming, embedded systems, and IoT.
 The Phoenix Web Framework allows you to build web applications that support real-time, two-way communication.
 It also provides a highly productive development environment and ecosystem, including the Mix build tool, IEx interactive shell, and more.

 In the future, Elixir is expected to be used in a variety of areas, including cloud-native distributed applications, real-time big data processing, and edge computing.
 Elixir will be widely utilized in the development of large-scale systems that require concurrency and fault tolerance, contributing to increased development productivity and system reliability.

 ---
 ---